Frequently asked Questions

-To meet Amma, you will need a token which are issued on a first-come-first-served basis, one hour before the start of the program.
+To meet Amma, you will need a token which are issued on a first-come-first-served basis, 1.5 hours before the start of the program.
 Tokens are limited, so please arrive early.
 Learn more ›

 Are the public programs similar to the retreats?